White, blue, silver, red, brown, gray, black

 - Cocker Westie Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Cocker Westie
+- Temperament & Intelligence of the Cocker Westie

 - Things to Know When Owning a Cocker Westie

 - Male vs Female

 - Final Thoughts